 Groups & Collaboration

 Groups are real-time, multi-peer communication channels.
-They enable features like multiplayer games, live quizzes, collaborative editing, and group chat.
+They enable features like multiplayer games, live quizzes, collaborative editing, group chat, file sharing, and distributed compute.

 How groups work